spotinst/help/src/docs/eco/azure-tutorials/access-roles-read-only.md

 As mentioned on the [Azure EA Tutorial](eco/azure-tutorials/) there is a three step process to get setup with Eco Azure.
 The information on this page is relevant to Analysis step (Step 1).

-## Azure role needed for Eco Azure Analysis and Planning
+## Azure Role needed for Eco Azure Analysis and Planning

 The role and EA Read Only Admin access below is relevant only for customers who have not yet signed a contract for Eco Azure.